Breast cancer survivor offers wisdom at Faulkner satellite center

-The Institute's inpatient beds move to a unit at Brigham and Women's Hospital, where they remain under Dana-Farber's license.
-The Institute opens several floors of new clinics in the Dana building dedicated to adult outpatient care.
+The Institute's Inpatient Hospital moves to its new location within Brigham and Women's Hospital.
+The Institute opens several floors of new clinics in the Dana building dedicated primarily to adult outpatient care.

 Dana-Farber welcomes back the original "Jimmy," 62-year-old Carl Einar Gustafson, who, as a 12-year-old patient of Institute founder Sidney Farber, MD, helped launch the Jimmy Fund in 1948.

 Dana-Farber opens its first on-site radiation therapy center, used primarily for patients being treated in the Gillette Center for Women's Cancers.